-beautiful pearls are able to learn the secret order of the entire Universe, from
+two beautiful pearls is able to learn the secret order of the entire Universe, from

-the smallest laws and all the way to the Prelight of Eternal Fire,
+the smallest laws all the way to the Prelight of Eternal Fire,

 which empowers all Universal Infinity.

 »The Stick Snail.
 The Pyramid Snail.
 The Disk

 Snail that produces ointments and

 1. JESUS: »Following the great giant blue mussel, we will now deal with the snail; first with those which are in the waters, and then with those which, in accordance with their physique, are more developed and live on land.

 2. In the waters there are thousands of different kinds of snails which are successively in such order that, in a biological relationship, one comes forth from the other, although it would be better expressed to say “in respect to the procreation of life.”